 Dr. Paul Pettit (ThM 96; DMin 07) is the Seminary’s Director of Placement and an Adjunct Professor in Pastoral Ministries, Educational Ministries and Leadership, and Media Arts and Worship.
 This excerpt is from the first chapter of his book Blessed Are the Balanced: A Seminarian’s Guide to Following Jesus in the Academy, available in paperback and as an ebook.
-Anyone attending a Day at DTS in Dallas this fall will receive a copy as a gift.

 Can Anyone Balance Christian Maturity and Higher Education?